 But apart from cutting back on sodium (important to do) and shedding a few pounds (also important to do), what else helps to lower blood pressure?
 You should always work with your doctor to develop a treatment plan for your blood pressure, and if you take blood pressure medicine, don’t stop it on your own.
 In the meantime, take a look at some of the steps below and see if any of these may help you more easily achieve your goal:

-Get your “ohm” on.
 It sounds so New Agey, but meditation has been proven to lower systolic blood pressure (the top number) by 4.7 mmHg and the diastolic (bottom number) by 3.2 mmHg.
 These are significant drops, and the good thing is that there are no side effects, like you might get from medicine.
-Plus, meditation helps alleviate stress, depression, and anxiety.
+Plus, meditation helps alleviate stress, depression and anxiety.

-Power up with potassium.
 Potassium, which is a mineral, can help to lower the amount of sodium in the blood and literally take the pressure off of artery walls.
-Foods rich in potassium include oranges, cantaloupe, kidney beans, peas, sweet potatoes, tomatoes, and milk.
+Foods rich in potassium include oranges, cantaloupe, kidney beans, peas, sweet potatoes, tomatoes and milk.
 If you have kidney disease, however, talk with your doctor or dietitian before eating high-potassium foods.

-Imbibe (just a little).
 Alcohol is a tricky thing in terms of health benefits.
 Too much obviously isn’t good, but some studies now show that a little alcohol may actually be better than none at all.
 Researchers found that light drinking (1/4 to 1/2 a drink per day for women) lowers blood pressure more than not drinking at all.
 (A drink is considered to be 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of spirits.)
 And alcohol, in moderate amounts, may help protect against heart disease.
-If you don’t drink alcohol, it probably doesn’t make sense to start.
+If you don’t drink alcohol, you shouldn’t start for the possible benefits.
 But talk with your doctor about what a safe amount might be for you.

-Go for the grain.
 I’ve said it before and I’ll say it again: Whole-grain foods are good for you.
-Among other things, whole-grain foods, such as whole wheat bread, brown rice, and oatmeal can help lower blood pressure, likely thanks to their fiber, vitamin, and mineral content.
+Among other things, whole-grain foods, such as whole-wheat bread, brown rice, and oatmeal can help lower blood pressure, likely thanks to their fiber, vitamin and mineral content.
 When you watch your portions, whole-grain foods shouldn’t send your blood glucose levels sky high, either.
-And eating a bowl of oatmeal means you probably won’t be chowing down on a bacon, egg, and cheese sandwich.
+And eating a bowl of oatmeal means you probably won’t be chowing down on a bacon, egg and cheese sandwich.

 Source URL: https://www.diabetesselfmanagement.com/blog/seven-little-known-steps-for-lowering-your-blood-pressure/